 Basis of Presentation and Accounting: The DLA GF fiscal year ends September 30.
 The accompanying financial statements account for all resources for which DLA GF is responsible.
-These financial statements present the financial position, results of operations, changes in net position, and the combined budgetary resources of DLA GF, as required by the CFO Act of 1990, expanded by the Government Management Reform Act (GMRA) of 1994, and other applicable legislation.
-The financial statements are prepared from the books and records of DLA GF activities in accordance with U.S. GAAP promulgated by the FASAB and presented in the format prescribed by the OMB Circular A-136, Financial Reporting Requirements except as identified in Note 1.C., Departures from U.S. GAAP, and in the following paragraphs.
+These financial statements present the financial position, results of operations, changes in net position, and the combined budgetary resources of DLA GF, as required by the CFO Act of 1990, expanded by the GMRA of 1994, and other applicable legislation.
+The financial statements are prepared from the books and records of DLA GF activities in accordance with U.S. GAAP promulgated by the FASAB6 and presented in the format prescribed by the OMB Circular A-136, except as identified in Note 1.C., Departures from U.S. GAAP, and in the following paragraphs.

 The DLA GF financial statements reflect both accrual and budgetary accounting transactions, except as identified in Note 1.C., Departures from U.S. GAAP.
 Under the accrual method of accounting, revenues are recognized when earned and expenses are recognized when incurred, without regard to the receipt or payment of cash.
-Budgetary accounting is designed to recognize the obligation of funds according to legal requirements, which in many cases is made prior to the occurrence of an accrual-based transaction.
+Budgetary accounting is based on concepts set forth by OMB Circular A-11, which provides instructions on budget execution.
+Budgetary accounting is designed to recognize the budgetary resources and the related status of those budgetary resources, including the obligation and outlay of funds according to legal requirements, which in many cases is made prior to the occurrence of an accrualbased transaction.
 Budgetary accounting is essential for compliance with legal constraints and controls over the use of Federal funds.

-However, DLA GF is unable to fully prepare financial statements in conformity with and implement all elements of U.S. GAAP (refer to Note 1.C., Departures from U.S. GAAP), the form and content requirements for Federal government entities specified by OMB Circular A-136, Financial Reporting Requirements, due to limitations of financial and nonfinancial management processes and systems that support the financial statements.
-In addition, the financial management systems used by DLA GF are unable to meet all full accrual accounting requirements as many of the financial and nonfinancial feeder systems and processes were not designed to collect and record financial information on the full accrual accounting basis as required by U.S. GAAP.
+However, DLA GF is unable to fully prepare financial statements in conformity with and implement all elements of U.S. GAAP (refer to Note 1.C., Departures from U.S. GAAP), the form and content requirements for Federal government entities specified by OMB Circular A-136, due to limitations of financial and nonfinancial management processes and systems that support the financial statements.
+In addition, the financial management systems used by DLA GF are unable to meet all full accrual and budgetary accounting requirements as many of the financial and nonfinancial feeder systems and processes were not designed to collect and record financial information on the full accrual accounting basis as required by U.S. GAAP.
 These systems were designed to support reporting requirements for maintaining accountability over assets, reporting the status of Federal appropriations, and recording information on a budgetary basis, rather than preparing financial statements in accordance with U.S. GAAP.

-Therefore, DLA GF is continuing the necessary actions required to bring its financial and nonfinancial systems and processes to generate financial statements and notes in accordance with U.S. GAAP and in compliance with the reporting requirements of OMB Circular A-136.
-Until all DLA GF financial feeder systems and processes are able to collect and report financial information as required by U.S. GAAP and OMB Circular A-136, DLA GF continues to implement interim mitigation processes to address these limitations.
-In addition, DLA GF is remediating material weaknesses found in end-to-end business process cycles pertaining to reconciliations and adequacy of the supporting documentation identified through audits and other compliance reporting.
+Therefore, DLA GF is continuing the necessary actions required to bring its financial and nonfinancial systems and processes to generate financial statements and the accompanying notes in accordance with U.S. GAAP and in compliance with the reporting requirements of OMB Circular A-136.
+DLA is assessing financial feeder systems and processes and their conformance to existence, completeness, and accuracy requirements as required by U.S. GAAP and OMB Circular A-136.
+As DLA GF identifies non-conforming data issues, the Agency will continue to implement interim mitigation processes to address these limitations.
+In addition, DLA GF is remediating material weaknesses found in all end-to-end business process cycles pertaining to reconciliations and adequacy of the supporting documentation identified through audits and other compliance reporting.